Goose-9/funda-api-app/README.md

 ```

 2. I used ChatGPT to generate console messages and to make the output table pretty.
 This is documented in ```Program.cs```, but it is the extra helper functions below the try-catch.
 I did this to make the output more readable, without having to waste a lot of my time to do so.

+3. I used ChatGPT to generate some of the visuals seen in the README file, namely the icons, and the visual layer separation under the Architecture Overview header.
+My reasoning behind the visual is that I believe it helps to reinforce my explanation underneath, and my reasoning for the icons is that it is fun. 😀

+All generated code was reviewed, modified, or rewritten where appropriate.